ZainabFadil/AirBnB_clone/README.md

 Before starting, please read the AirBnB concept page.

 First step: Write a command interpreter to manage your AirBnB objects.
-This is the first step towards building your first full web application: the AirBnB clone.
-This firs  to validate all our classes and storage engine
+This is the first step towards building your first   to validate all our classes and storage engine